fbpx

 • Massaging, moving or stretching tense muscles can cause pain, resistance or agitation.
 The mindful touch and deep, relaxed breathing that AYM offers helps retrain the nervous system to not react in this way.
 This is great for moving you out of chronic pain.

-• This whole-person approach to Ayurvedic Yoga Massage gives a lasting feeling of being centred, where you are less likely to feel agitated or restless, and experience increased clarity of thought.
+• This whole-person approach to Therapeutic Ayurvedic Yoga Massage gives a lasting feeling of being centred, where you are less likely to feel agitated or restless, and experience increased clarity of thought.

 • The approach aims to help you develop body awareness.